Frequently Asked Questions (FAQs)

 Where does the cost data for typical expenses come from?

-We source data from the Bureau of Labor Statistics’ Occupational Employment and Wage Statistics (OEWS) dataset.
+The typical annual salary information is sourced from the Bureau of Labor Statistics’ Occupational Employment and Wage Statistics (OEWS) dataset.
 The OEWS data provides employment and annual wage estimates for each North American Industry Classification System (NAICS) industry code and its underlying occupation.
 The tool uses the annual mean wage data for the major occupational groups at the State, National, and – where available – Metropolitan Statistical Area (MSA) levels as a comparative reference for the living wage estimates.

 Do the living wage estimates account for state or local income taxes?